Looking for things to do in Kyoto at night?

 This ancient city is home to many beautifully preserved buildings and century-old cultures, such as temples, shrines, Japanese gardens, traditional arts, and iconic landmarks that are only native to Kyoto.

-Special tip: There are about 17 UNESCO world heritage sites in Kyoto alone.
+Fun fact: There are about 17 UNESCO world heritage sites in Kyoto alone.

+Generally, Kyoto is a safe travel destination for both domestic and international visitors to wander around the city at night.
 Though one might still need to be alert to their surroundings and take care of their belongings when getting from one place to another.
+That’s because a low crime rate does not mean no crime at all, and that applies to Kyoto too.

 Do you have other fun activities to recommend doing in Kyoto at night?
 Let me know in the comments—I would really love to hear from you!